 The Power of Craving

 Most of us have experienced this.
-In some cases, on a daily basis.
+In some cases, daily.

 Why is it hard to say no to junk food?
 Why is it hard not to overeat (especially this time of the year?